Default Environment Variables

 : Standard errorinfo

-: Combined output of standard output and standard error in chronological orderTIP
+: Mixed output of standard output and standard error in chronological orderTIP

 Note: It is recommended to use